 A culture of shame and secrecy has stifled the voices of countless others (men and boys included).
 These people have not felt safe to share their stories because of the very real fear that their lives would be destroyed by those in positions of power.
 This culture has begun to shift in recent days and weeks, and we in the church are obligated to listen and respond.

 We find ourselves in a pivotal moment.
 Social movements like the women’s march or the hashtags #timesup and #metoo show that people are grappling with how to respond to these stories of pain.
 Each story of #metoo has reverberated in hearts, in lives, in communities, and throughout the world.
 These stories have even come from within the church, which we see with the hashtag #churchtoo.

 We believe the church must find its voice and speak.

-As RCA interim general secretary Don Poest lamented last fall, “Too often, by our attitudes and actions or inactions, we have tolerated or encouraged or participated in ways that have devalued the women and girls in our midst, rather than honoring them as God’s beloved daughters.”
+As RCA interim general secretary Don Poest lamented, “Too often, by our attitudes and actions or inactions, we have tolerated or encouraged or participated in ways that have devalued the women and girls in our midst, rather than honoring them as God’s beloved daughters.”
 This should not be.
 The church must speak out at just such a time as this.

 If we keep silent, we are complicit in the continued dehumanization of women and girls.

 If we keep silent, we fail to be coworkers with Christ in the renewal of the world and of the relationships between men and women.

 If we keep silent, we ignore God’s call to be agents of change committed to ensuring that all people are treated with dignity.